zliu41/zliu41.github.io/about/index.md

 Besides Haskell I'm passionate about a few other things:

 - Snooker, which is by far my biggest hobby.
-Below is my son "playing" snooker, and my John Parris ultimate cue.
+Below is my son "playing" snooker, and my John Parris Ultimate cue.
 - Commercial aviation and frequent flyer programs.
 - Gambling - blackjack, video poker, ultimate texas holdem, and what not.